Hi, I’m Lauryn & I’m addicted ( like, absolutely totally addicted ) to dry brushing.

 Soooo.
 What the F is dry brushing anyway?

-First things first: if you read this post, you’ll remember I’m enthralled with the lymph system ( I walk around hitting myself daily ).
+First things first: if you read my previous dry brushing post, you’ll remember I’m enthralled with the lymph system ( I walk around hitting myself daily ).
 I find it so interesting because there’s so many different elements & it seems like people forget about their poor, little lymph system.

 This post also provided more of an explanation stating: “waking up the lymph system gets rid of excess fluid, bacteria, viruses, and cell waste.
 The lymphs act as check points along the passways of the vessels.
 And when they’re working well, we feel strong, healthy, and energized.”